Rishika297/Research-assistant/README.md

 # AI Research Assistant

 A clean Streamlit application for uploading research papers, asking questions about them, and generating study materials with an LLM.
 The app supports Google Gemini by default, with optional OpenAI support.
-The project is intentionally medium-sized: modular enough to show real AI application development, but still readable for a portfolio review.

 ## Features